kalessil/phpinspectionsea/docs/security.md

 your composer.json file.
 The firewall declares vulnerable components as conflicting and not allows to install them via Composer.

-Php Inspection (EA Extended) suggest adding the firewall only if third-party components being used: e.g. if composer.json declares "name" property as "your-company/product" all non-dev packages not starting with "your-company/" are considered as third-party.
+Php Inspection (EA Extended) suggests adding the firewall only if third-party components being used: e.g. if composer.json declares "name" property as "your-company/product" all non-dev packages not starting with "your-company/" are considered as third-party.